Nishanthnaa52/SDAL/README.md

 I used many modules in python. it's full python based basics AI Projesct or Desktop assistant.

-The all packages is FREE...
+The all packages are FREE...
 ```
 list of modules:
   1.os